dimitur2204/Bookify/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Documentation is not yet ready!
-_For more examples, please refer to the [Documentation](https://no-docs-yet.com)_ which does not exist yet :)
+To view the documentation you should start the local server first and then head to http://localhost:3001/api/v1/docs _For more examples, please refer to the [Documentation](http://localhost:3001/api/v1/docs)_